MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxcreatecolinfo.md

 ---

 # required metadata
-title: "rxCreateColInfo function (RevoScaleR) "
+title: "rxCreateColInfo function (revoAnalytics) | Microsoft Docs"
 description: " Generates a colInfo list from a data source that can be used in rxImport or an RxDataSource constructor. "
-keywords: "(RevoScaleR), rxCreateColInfo, file, connection"
+keywords: "(revoAnalytics), rxCreateColInfo, file, connection"
 author: "heidisteen"
-manager: "jhubbard"
+manager: "cgronlun"
-ms.date: "09/07/2017"
+ms.date: "01/24/2018"
 ms.topic: "reference"
 ms.prod: "microsoft-r"
 ms.service: ""